 An aside: I am a parent of a recent graduate of the Rhode Island School of Design.
 I never realized how competitive the world of art is.
 I am becoming educated about the various means by which some artists try to increase their visibility on the global art market such as entering these types of competition which then may lead to being included in gallery shows etc. A friend's daughter who is just in her mid twenties had her first show at the Whitney in NYC.
 She obviously is an exception.
 I must say this young woman has been fortunate to be supported by her very wealthy parents allowing her to pursue her art without any limitations.
 Obviously she is talented and has a vision which has been recognized within that rarified art world.
 Meanwhile other ambitious artists enter competitions such as this one hoping to win or at least place high in this International Emerging Artist Award.
-The other day while I was narrowing down the circular dog bed choices I was perusing at an online site called Goodnight Dog, I received a text from my aspiring artist.
+The other day while I was narrowing down the circular dog bed designs I was perusing at an online site called Goodnight Dog, I received a text from my aspiring artist.
 He was invited to become an art studio assistant for an established artist (whose name I am not allowed to reveal), helping with the fabricating of the artworks that are being created.
 I am not quite sure if I know what that really entails, but I am truly delighted.
 My limited understanding is that by working for an established artist, the studio assistant gets to see how a professional artist not only keeps producing new work, but also how the artist works with galleries and museums.
 Bravo, I text and then select a lovely chinoise fabric design for the round dog bed, and place the order.
 Next I make a call to my son to learn all the details of his new job.
 I think it may be several years before he submits an exhibition project to the IEAA, but it's nice that they are still seeking the next emerging contempory artists from around the world.

 What are the criteria to participate in the award?